 In addition to vaccinations, make sure you have taken care of parasite prevention to prevent diseases that parasites carry.
 Also, be sure to keep your pet’s annual checkups to ensure your vet can spot any serious health issues right away.
 Even nail clippings and dental checks are part of preventive care to keep your cat happy and healthy.

-The best way to ensure that your cat’s health needs are properly met is with a wellness plan.
-A wellness plan includes parasite prevention, medical checks, vaccinations, dental checks and whatever else you find necessary.
-With a wellness plan, pet owners can save money as they strive to give the best possible care to their cats.
+A great way to ensure your cat’s health needs are properly met is with a pet care plan.
+A pet care plan includes parasite prevention, medical checks, vaccinations, dental checks and extra member benefits.
+With a pet care plan, pet owners can make pet care easier (resulting in better compliance with a preventative health care plan) while saving money as they strive to give the best possible care to their cats.

-Create your custom wellness plan today, and have the confidence of knowing you are doing all you can to protect your pet.
+Find the right pet care plan for your cat today, and have the confidence knowing you are doing all you can to keep your pet healthy, happy and well.